amckenna/sbom-analyzer/README.md

 cd sbom-analyzer
 pip install -r requirements.txt
 ```

+If your pip and python are out of sync you may need to run: `python3 -m pip install -r requirements.txt`

 To use:
 - before each use, be sure to run `git pull` in your local advisory-database repo/directory.